Where’s My Minnesota State Tax Refund?

 ---|---|---|---|---|

 Various tax credits are also available on Minnesota state returns.
-For example, individuals can claim the Child and Dependent Care Credit.
-They can also itemize deductions up to a certain income level.
+For example, individuals can claim the Child and Dependent Care Credit, the Child Tax Credit, and the Working Family Credit.